yeehaa123/presentation-moonconf/slides.md

 <!--

 Personally, however, my primary reason for valuing proper design is a different one.
 I believe, that not thinking about architecture is a mistake under all circumstances.
-Here I'm in the company of a statesman like Winston Churchill who claimed that:
+Here, I'm in the company of a statesman like Winston Churchill who claimed that:

 "We shape our buildings; thereafter they shape us."